ElliotSemiColon/Lukot/README.md

-# Floodfill game
+# Lukot
-A simple webgame for my first itch.io gamejam.
+A simple webgame for my first itch.io gamejam.\
+Inspired by the game Kami, the aim of the game is to fill ths screen with one colour in a limited number of turns.